ricardopedias/docs-knowledge/docs/ubuntu-18.04-tomcat-java.md

 ### 3.2.
 Instalando a última versão do Tomcat

-Até o momento, a última varsão é o Tomcat 9.
+Até o momento, a última versão do Tomcat é a 9.
 A página do Tomcat9 pode ser encontrada em [https://tomcat.apache.org/download-90.cgi](https://tomcat.apache.org/download-90.cgi)